jataware/beaker-kernel/docs/contexts.md

 class variables.
 To toggle a tool, create an attribute on your context class or a variable in your environment named `TOOL_ENABLED_{YOUR_TOOL_NAME_IN_UPPER_CASE}`.
 'True' enables the tool and 'False' disables it.
-If the variable is set in the environment and class, the value will be taken form the class.
+If the variable is set in the environment and class, the value will be taken from the class.
 For example, the environment variable `TOOL_ENABLED_ASK_USER=false` is overriden by
 ```